danpla/dpscreenocr/tools/docker_build_env/readme.txt

 The above command will drop you into the bash shell, with the current working directory mounted as the "/workspace" directory inside the container.
-Follow the instructions in the "doc/building-unix.txt" file in the dpScreenOCR source code directory, then type "exit" to exit the container when you are done.
+Follow the instructions in the "doc/building-unix.txt" and "doc/packaging-unix-bundle.txt" files in the dpScreenOCR source code directory, then type "exit" to exit the container when you are done.